“When wellbeing comes from engaging our strengths and virtues,

 SCIENCE

 The evidence is clear — knowing and using your strengths positively impacts your life.
-If you keep your strengths top of mind and live them each day, you are significantly more likely to thrive.
+Individuals who keep their strengths top of mind and live them each day are significantly more likely to thrive.
+The benefits of strengths span diverse populations and fields, including psychotherapy, organizations, education, and disability.
 Research indicates a three-pronged approach to character strengths is best — become aware, begin to explore, and continually find new ways to apply your strengths in order to thrive!